pessiMargalit/campaign/README.md

 1. **Campaigns**
    - GET /campaigns: Get a list of campaigns.
    - POST /campaigns: Create a new campaign.
-   - GET /campaigns/:id: Get details of a specific campaign.
+   - GET /campaigns/:id: Get details of  the current campaign.
    - PUT /campaigns/:id: Update a specific campaign.
    - DELETE /campaigns/:id: Delete a specific campaign.
 2. **Groups**
-   - GET /groups: Get a list of groups.
+   - GET /groups: Get a list of all groups with their fundraisers.
    - POST /groups: Create a new group.
    - GET /groups/:id: Get details of a specific group.
    - PUT /groups/:id: Update a specific group.
    - DELETE /groups/:id: Delete a specific group.
-3. **Donors**
+3. **Fundraisers**
-   - GET /donors: Get a list of donors.
+   - GET /donors: Get a list of all fundraisers with their donations.
-   - POST /donors: Create a new donor.
+   - POST /donors: Create a new fundraiser.
-   - GET /donors/:id: Get details of a specific donor.
+   - GET /donors/:id: Get details of a specific fundraiser.
-   - PUT /donors/:id: Update a specific donor.
+   - PUT /donors/:id: Update a specific fundraiser.
-   - DELETE /donors/:id: Delete a specific donor.
+   - DELETE /donors/:id: Delete a specific fundraiser.
 4. **Donations**
    - GET /donations: Get a list of donations.
    - POST /donations: Create a new donation.